farcasterxyz/protocol/docs/SPECIFICATION.md

 }
 ```

-A SignerAddBody or SignerRemoveBody in a message `m` is only valid if it passes these validations:
+A SignerAdd or SignerRemove message `m` is only valid if it passes these validations:

-1. `m.data.body.signer` must by a 32-byte value
+1. `m.data.body.signer` must by exactly 32 bytes.
 2. `m.signature_scheme` must be an `SIGNATURE_SCHEME_EIP712`.
-3. `m.data.type` must be `MESSAGE_TYPE_USER_DATA_ADD`
+3. `m.data.type` must be `MESSAGE_TYPE_USER_DATA_ADD`.
-4. `m.signer` must be an Ethereum address that currently owns the fid `m.data.fid`
+4. `m.signer` must be an Ethereum address that currently owns the fid `m.data.fid`.

+A SignerAdd message `m` must additionally pass these validations:

-5. `m.data.body.name` must be a UTF-8 string less than 32 bytes long (SignerAdd only)
+1. `m.data.body.name` must be a UTF-8 string less than 32 bytes long

 ## 1.3 User Data